Murder of Alexia Daval: Murder investigation

-Alexia's family defended Jonathann as the police initially suspected him but ruled him out.
+Alexia's family defended Jonathan as the police initially suspected him but ruled him out.
 It was only after three months of investigation that they clearly turned their attention to him, when a witness, a neighbor of the Davals, came forward after seeing his car driving on the day Alexia disappeared.
-Jonathann then became the main suspect and Alexia's parents were convinced their son-in-law was an innocent man.
+Jonathan then became the main suspect and Alexia's parents were convinced their son-in-law was an innocent man.
 Police uncovered an analysis of a GPS system that confirmed a trip that night, and experts discovered that the tire tracks found near the body matched those of his car.
-The arrest of Jonathann took place on 29 January 2018.
+The arrest of Jonathan took place on 29 January 2018.
 After 30 hours of denial in police custody, Jonathann confessed to the crime in the presence of his in-laws.

-Jonathann had falsely accused Alexia's brother-in-law of being her killer.
+Jonathan had falsely accused Alexia's brother-in-law of being her killer.
 The police uncovered Alexia's phone, which revealed some fairly violent text messages towards her husband.
 Alexia's "overwhelming" personality towards her husband became a point of the defense's argument.
 The suspect's defense noted that when Alexia became pregnant around the summer of 2017 and miscarried, it strained their relationship.
-However, her sister testified at the trial that Jonathann seemed outgoing and ignored his wife.
+However, her sister testified at the trial that Jonathan seemed outgoing and ignored his wife.
 The messages revealed toxic fights between the couple, particularly about their sex life.
 Their friends were shocked to hear this.
-Jonathann's lawyer also commented on the situation by saying Alexia was the aggressive one.
+Jonathan's lawyer also commented on the situation by saying Alexia was the aggressive one.

 Trial

 The trial began on 16 November 2020 at the Assize Court of Haute-Saône and Territoire de Belfort in Vesoul.
 During the trial, Alexia's family and friends testified about how the couple's relationship had deteriorated.
 Alexia's mother confronted her son-in-law as he apologized to Alexia's family, his mother said that her son was a good person.

-The trial concluded on 21 November with Jonathann being found guilty of Alexia's murder.
+The trial concluded on 21 November with Jonathan being found guilty of Alexia's murder.
 He was sentenced to 25 years in prison.
-The court found that Jonathann had deliberately killed Alexia and attempted to cover up his actions by initially reporting her missing and later participating in public appeals for her return.
+The court found that Jonathan had deliberately killed Alexia and attempted to cover up his actions by initially reporting her missing and later participating in public appeals for her return.